sandan/sqlalchemy-teradata/README.md

 Dialect for SQLAlchemy
 ===============================

-Main development has been moved under the [Teradata Organization](https://github.com/Teradata/sqlalchemy-teradata)
+### Main development has been moved to the [Teradata Organization](https://github.com/Teradata/sqlalchemy-teradata) repository.

  SQLAlchemy is a database toolkit that provides an abstraction over databases.
 It allows you to interact with relational databases using an object relational mapper or through a pythonic sql rendering engine known as the core.